IbrahimYang/DVS128_Qt4/README.md

 # DVS128_Qt4

-author:IbrahimYang, CBICR, Tsinghua University
+Ibrahim Yang, CBICR, Tsinghua University

-# require
+this is a c++ project get video from dvs128 based on libcaer

+to build this project please use Qt

+## required library
 libusb-1.0

 libcaer

 Qt